cesarspg3/tic-tac-toe/README.md

 First you must run `npm install` on ./ and ./server

-the ./folder is the part of node.
+the ./server folder is the part of node.

 Next you can run this commands: